dpc-sdp/myvic-components/README.md

 All components have been designed to align to Victorian Government design standards and branding; and include features to improve their accessibility.

+For a higher level overview of how to get started, see the [Getting Started Guide](GETTING_STARTED.md)

 ## Component Overview

 All components have been developed with [Vue](https://vuejs.org/) as part of the